DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/12-17 Ideas for More Interesting Melee Enemies.md

 - AOE damage
 - Make the enemies think that one of the enemies is a player so they attack them instead.
 - etc.

+We can also have powers that focus on evasion